taichi-dev/taichi/docs/gui.rst

 .. function:: gui.set_image(img)

     :parameter gui: (GUI) the window object
-    :parameter img: (np.array or field) field containing the image, see notes below
+    :parameter img: (np.array or ti.field) field containing the image, see notes below

     Set an image to display on the window.